Eclelia/labyrinthe/README.md

-# labyrinthe
+# Labyrinth
-A labyrinthe project in C
+A labyrinth project in C